cefriel/mapping-template/README.md

   - XML option to validate and indent XML files
   - RDF options to validate and serialise RDF in different formats
 - Possibility to provide _generic key-value pairs_ at runtime then made accessible through a map data structure in the template
+- Run _parametric templates_ executed once for each resulting row of the provided SPARQL query
+  - Providing a query through the `-q` option is it possible to execute _parametric templates_ with respect to the given query, e.g., it is possible to run the same template for each element of a specific class contained in the input data.
+The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`$x`) that is made accessible as a map (keys as specified for column names) in the template.

 #### Performance improvement
 - _Trim Template_: `--trim` option to remove newlines in the template before executing it (high reduction in memory usage)